EQUINE ASSISTED THERAPY

 With human-horse connection, we help children, teens, and adults approach counselling in a new way!
 Counselling is done side-by-side with our hooved co-therapists, which offers new insights, empathy, connection, and a way for those who may not respond to traditional therapy to open up and experience the healing connection animals give us.

-Our Equine Assisted program is offered in partnership with Mystic Meadows Equine Centre.
+Our Equine Assisted program is offered in partnership with the Hooves of Hope Ranch.
 Equine Assisted Counselling is a form of Animal Assisted Therapy (AAT).
 This type of counselling involves facilitated and non-facilitated interactions between horses and people while engaged in a counselling session with a psychologist or mental health therapist.

 Our equine therapists incorporate an eclectic approach while conducting therapy sessions which include but are not limited to the utilization of: attachment theory, play therapy, solution-focused therapy, client-centered therapy, cognitive-behavioural therapy, systems theory, and natural horsemanship.